Everest Base Camp Trek – 15 Days

 The additional options will be omelets, toast, boiled eggs, noodle soup, fried rice, macaroni, vegetarian curries, pizza, and chow mein.
 Furthermore, the path is full of good coffee spots and bakeries.
 And, you will be dining in the Adventure Consultants dining tent at the base camp.

-Although, Good Night will be in Lukla, Namche Bazaar, and Dingboche in a teahouse, and a tent while at Everest Base Camp.
+Although Good Night will be in Lukla, Namche Bazaar, and Dingboche in a teahouse, and a tent while at Everest Base Camp.
 Climbing in the heart of the Himalayas in the Everest View Hotel means cozy rooms with comfortable blankets.

 Most rooms are simple with shared bathrooms.
 It might be basic, but stay open-minded!
 It is all about experience.
 Standard hotels with free charging and WiFi are hard to come by.
 Similarly, hot showers cost an additional fee in some hotels.
 Also, some new eco-tea houses have showers and lights powered by solar.